 According to Pathway Project Domestic Abuse rates increase by 38% when England lose at football.

 I can’t even comprehend this statistic.

-I have suffered domestic abuse – something I don’t share on my blog really, it is very painful and still very raw for me.
 It never fails to amaze me how many women (yes, and men too – although the vast majority are women) suffer at the hands of men.

 So, your favourite football team loses – you are upset, and you abuse your partner?????

 Really????
 I cannot even believe I am typing such a thing.
 I am a mum to two daughters aged 18 and 21 and two sons aged 15 and 5.
 If I manage nothing else, I will make sure they all know that domestic violence of any description is always, always totally 100% unacceptable.

 There is more help available now than ever before for sufferers of Domestic Abuse, and I want to spread the word about this help and support.

 There are many ways to access help – I love the idea of this email support which is available 8.30 – 15.00 email@example.com